Paola62010/cat-match/README.md

 4. As a new or returning visitor, I want to be able to select the difficulty of the game by choosing the number of cards.
 5. As a new or returning visitor, I want the possibility to play music during a game.
 6. As a new or returning visitor, I want to be able to start a new game as soon as one is complete.
-7. As a new or returning visitor, I want to be able to start a nee game even if the current one is not complete.
+7. As a new or returning visitor, I want to be able to start a new game even if the current one is not complete.
 8. As a returning visitor, I want the possibility to contact the videogame creator.

 ### Wireframe mockups